2565 McCarthy Mall

 Within the context of a liberal education, the College of Natural Sciences assists students in clarifying their life and career goals, developing meaningful educational plans, and preparing for productive lives, enlightened citizenship, and life-long learning.
 Students are expected to be active partners in the advising process by initiating contact with their advisors and by coming to advising sessions prepared.

 Students at UH Manoa have exceptional freedom in crafting their college experience.
 Students are able to explore connections between fields, engage in co-curricular activities, and develop unique combinations of majors, minors, and certificates.
-In addition to meeting all mandatory advising initiatives required by their major departments, declared Arts and Sciences majors meet with their advisors throughout their career at UH Manoa for clarification of degree requirements, individual concerns, and resolution of complex academic issues.
+In addition to meeting all mandatory advising initiatives required by their major departments, declared Natural Sciences majors meet with their advisors throughout their career at UH Manoa for clarification of degree requirements, individual concerns, and resolution of complex academic issues.

 Instructional and Research Centers